Danboruya/kotlin-practice/README.md

 ## Description
 In this repository, we conduct the programing exercise for Kotlin language.
-This exercise treat past exercise for Java language.
+This exercise treat past exercise for Java language on my university.

 ## License